seb-machac/xuno-api/README.md

 Click the pretty print button in the top left-hand corner.
 Press control + A to select everything. copy it all, and paste it into a new file called timetable.json.

+To Do:
+    Get a system tray icon working
+    Make the GUI look better
+    find and return current class
+    return full day schedule